project-open-data/project-open-data.github.io/whitepapers/highlycompensatedofficers.md

 # Element: Top 5 Highly Compensated Officers

 This page contains information about the following federal spending data elements, with the goal of soliciting public input.
-You can submit questions and feedback on this GitHub issue [NOTE: TO BE CREATED].

-For a more in-depth guide to sharing feedback, visit our complete [How to Contribute Feedback](feedback/) page.
+For an in-depth guide to sharing feedback, visit our complete [How to Contribute Feedback](/feedback/) page.

 Number | Data Element Name | Legislation
 ------ | ---------------- | -----------------